enobil/enobil.github.io/_posts/2022-07-27-proposal-start-writing-integration-tests.markdown

 ## Proposal

-I'm proposing to start writing integration tests.
+I'm proposing to start writing integration tests if the project doesn't have already.

 Integration tests ensure the implementation is actually working reliably and correctly in various scenarios, end-to-end.